Notice of the National Press and Publication Administration on Further Strict Management and Effective Prevention of Minors' Addiction to Online Games: Background and purpose

 On 25 October 2019, the National Press and Publication Administration issued the "Notice of the State Press and Publication Administration on Preventing Minors from Becoming Addicted to Online Games" which stipulates that online gaming enterprises are not allowed to provide gaming services to minors between 10:00 p.m. and 8:00 a.m.
-Additionally, it restricts gaming service durations for minors to a maximum of three hours per day on statutory holidays and 1.5 hours per day on other days.
+Additionally, it restricts gaming service duration for minors to a maximum of three hours per day on statutory holidays and 1.5 hours per day on other days.

 In July 2021, the General Office of the Chinese Communist Party and the General Office of the State Council issued the "Opinions on Further Reducing the Burden of Homework for Students in Compulsory Education and the Burden of Out-of-School Training" which mentions the need to prevent minors from becoming addicted to the internet.

 On 3 August of the same year, the Economic Reference Daily published a report entitled "'Mental Opium' Grows into Hundreds of Billions of Dollars Industry" in reference to online games as a new type of "drug" and "mental opium."
 The report led to a decline in the stock market value of online gaming companies, with a nearly 300 billion yuan reduction in market capitalization.
 However, the report was soon deleted, and later that day, a revised version was published under the title "Online Games Have Grown into a Hundreds of Billions of Dollars Industry" with terms like "mental opium" and "electronic drugs" removed.

 Although previous governmental notices addressed concerns about minors' gaming habits, many parents believed the restrictions were still too lenient.
 This prompted the introduction of stricter specifications in response to public opinion.
 The National Press and Publication Administration emphasized that the rapid development of China's gaming industry has led to significant concerns about minors becoming addicted to online games, with strong reactions from parents.

 Issued on 30 August 2021, the new notice, "Notice of the National Press and Publication Administration on Further Strict Management to Effectively Prevent Minors from Becoming Addicted to Online Games," was issued at the start of the school year to set clear and specific requirements aimed at improving the effectiveness of anti-addiction measures and fostering a healthier environment for minors.